kamathhrishi/sourcemapr/README.md

 | **LangChain** | ✅ | ✅ | ✅ | ✅ |
 | **OpenAI** | — | — | — | ✅ |

+### Pipeline Support

+> **⚠️ Experimental:** Pipeline tracing (e.g., `langchain_pipeline_demo.py`) is currently experimental and does not have stable support.
+Basic functionality works but may have limitations.

 See [Supported Features](sourcemapr/providers/README.md) for details.

 ---

 ## Features

-- **Answer → Evidence** — Trace responses to exact chunks with scores
+- **Trace LLM Answers to Sources** — Trace responses to exact chunks with similarity scores and rankings
-- **PDF Source Viewer** — Click any chunk to see it highlighted in the original PDF
+- **PDF Chunk Viewer** — Click any chunk to see it highlighted in the original PDF
-- **Full LLM Capture** — Prompts, responses, tokens, latency
+- **Full LLM Tracing** — Prompts, responses, tokens, latency for every query
-- **Experiment Tracking** — A/B test configurations
+- **Experiment Tracking** — Organize runs and compare chunking strategies
-- **Real-time Dashboard** — Watch traces appear live

-> **Note:** The document viewer is optimized for **PDF files**.
-HTML document support is experimental — files may render but chunk highlighting and navigation may not work as expected.
+- **Evidence Lineage** — Complete trace from document load → parse → chunk → embed → retrieve → answer
+- **Debug RAG Hallucinations** — Verify grounding without guessing

 ---